LyubomirT/ita-converter/README.md

 ## Installation

-You can install `ita-converter` using pip:
+You can install ita-converter using pip:
 ```
 pip install ita-converter
 ```

 ## Usage

-To use `ita-converter`, simply import the `get_ascii_art()` function and pass in the path to the image file you want to convert.
+To use ita-converter, simply import the `get_ascii_art()` function and pass in the path to the image file you want to convert.
 By default, the function will use a set of ASCII characters to create the art, but you can also pass in your own symbol set.

 ```python
 from ita_converter import get_ascii_art